 To remain in good standing in the Honors College, Honors Scholars are required to complete 24 credits of coursework.
-Scholars must complete 8 credits by the end of the Freshmen year (credits earned through the Honors Colloquium and two Honors Seminars) and 16 credits total must be completed by the end of the Junior year to maintain good standing in the Honors College.
+Scholars must complete 8 credits by the end of the freshman year (credits earned through the Honors Colloquium and two Honors Seminars) and 16 credits total must be completed by the end of the junior year to maintain good standing in the Honors College.

 To remain in good standing in the Honors College, Honors Scholars are required to complete 21 credits of coursework.
-Scholars must complete a minimum of 5 credits by the end of the Freshmen year (credits earned through the Honors Colloquium and Honors Seminar) and 13 credits total must be completed by the end of the Junior year to maintain good standing in the Honors College.
+Scholars must complete a minimum of 5 credits by the end of the freshman year (credits earned through the Honors Colloquium and Honors Seminar) and 13 credits total must be completed by the end of the junior year to maintain good standing in the Honors College.

-The remaining credits can be earned through Undergraduate Research, Internships, Independent Study, Study Abroad, Undergraduate Supervised Teaching, Graduate Coursework, Departmental Honors Coursework, Departmental Honors Thesis or Project, Senior Capstone Coursework, Contract Honors Coursework, Honors Experience Petition, and an Additional Honors Seminar.
+The remaining credits can be earned through Undergraduate Research, Internships, Independent Study, Study Abroad, Undergraduate Supervised Teaching, Graduate Coursework, Departmental Honors Coursework, Departmental Honors Thesis or Project, Contract Honors Coursework, Honors Experience Petition, and an additional Honors Seminar.